Procurement Negotiation Best Practices

 Plan Thoroughly

 Proper planning is essential to avoid costly missteps and maintain composure during tense negotiation moments.
+That planning should include rigorous internal alignment and negotiation on targets, sources of power, and planned concessions, so your team builds leverage long before you sit down with suppliers.
 Anticipate likely scenarios and plan approaches for handling them effectively.
-Consider any tough questions you may face and how to respond in a way that protects your interests.

 Manage Information Flow Strategically